-C. Voting Differences
+Voting Differences

-Voting differences are defined as specific proxy issues that result in differences among the proxy-voting advisor recommendations, the OPERS' Policy and Guidelines, and company proposals.
+Voting differences are defined as specific proxy issues that result in differences among the proxy-voting agent recommendations, the OPERS' Policy and Guidelines and company proposals.

-Voting differences are documented, summarized, and reviewed regularly by Staff to identify trends and emerging issues; to evaluate the research and recommendations of the proxy-voting advisor; and to consider enhancements to the Guidelines.
+Voting differences are documented, summarized and reviewed at least annually by Staff to identify trends and emerging issues; to evaluate the research and recommendations of the proxy-voting agent; and to consider enhancements to the Guidelines.
 Results from the regular reviews are presented to the Working Group for discussion and consideration of proposed changes to the Guidelines.